Introduction

 Start your hike hydrated by drinking some water before leaving.
 Then you will need at least 8 oz of water per hour on an easy, non-sweaty hike.
 Hikes in hot, humid weather, or strenuous hikes demand more water.

 Further, water needs vary since some people sweat more than others.
-Men generally need more water than women, based on bigger-on-average body sizes.
-On a 4 mile hike, most people will need between a quart and two quarts of water.
+Men generally need more water than women, based on average bigger body sizes.
+On a 4-mile hike, most people will need between a quart and two quarts of water.
 It’s a good idea to bring more water than you think you will need.

-For a durable, reusable water bottle that holds 24 oz. of water, but still fits in the side pocket of your daypack, check out these Nalgene Tritan On The Fly Water Bottles.
+For a durable, reusable water bottle that holds 20 oz. of water, but still fits in the side pocket of your daypack, check out these Camelbak Water Bottles.

 Hydration “Bladders”:

 For longer hikes where you will need more than a quart of water, and if you plan to do a lot of hiking, consider buying a bladder-style hydration-pack.
-This is essentially a refillable waterproof pouch with a tube straw attached.
+This is essentially a refillable pouch with a sealable tube-straw attached.
 Hydration bladders come in a variety of sizes / water capacities and may be inserted into your daypack like this one, or come with their own backpack like this one.

 In addition to being able to carry more water, by wearing your fluids across your back, you distribute your hiking load more evenly.
 Quick and easy access to water, via a straw clipped to the shoulder strap of your backpack, is a huge relief on a difficult hike.
-It’s easier to stay hydrated when you can drink often.
+You don’t even need to stop to drink from your hydration bladder’s straw.
+It’s easier to stay hydrated when you can drink often!

 Hydration-backpacks have less room to store food and other items.
 However, Fred and I hiked to the Colorado River at the bottom of the Grand Canyon, staying two nights at Phantom Ranch, and hiking back out with only what we could pack into our hydration backpacks!
 (But if I did that hike over again, I would buy a hydration bladder and add it to my favorite daypack.)